-Michigan Department of Human Services, partners bust welfare myths Contact: Edward Woods III, Office of Communications director, 517-373-7394
+Michigan Department of Health and Human Services, partners bust welfare myths Contact: Edward Woods III, Office of Communications director, 517-373-7394

 May 18, 2010